jcowles/gpu-ray-tracing/README.md

-# UnityGpuRaytracingInOneWeekend
+# GPU Ray Tracing in One Weekend

-Raytracing in One Wekened, implemented in Unity with GPU compute
+Peter Shirley's Raytracing in One Wekened, but implemented in Unity with GPU compute.

+# License

+UsdBindings is licensed under the terms of the Apache license.
+See [LICENSE](LICENSE) for more information.

+This is not an official Google product.